Audio & Music

 You'll be notified about news and stock updates for this project.

-The keyboard is organized as a 3x8 matrix.
-The diagram below shows the mapping from saxophone keys to keyboard column/row values.
+The keyboard adopts a 3x8 matrix, with the mapping of saxophone keys to keyboard column/row values.

-Haxophone includes an audio amplifier and a 3.5mm mini-jack.
-This allows you to connect Haxophone to headphones or an external amplifier.
+The Haxophone incorporates an audio amplifier and a 3.5mm mini-jack, facilitating connectivity to headphones or external amplifiers.

 Haxophone Pinout